fabriconian/CSE382M_final/README.md

 # CSE382M_final
-Final project for the introduction to Machine Learning course This project aims to analyze various dimention reduction techniques on the image dataset.
+Final project for the introduction to Machine Learning CSE382M course.
+This project aims to analyze various dimention reduction techniques on the image dataset.
 The dataset is available for download using the [following link](https://www.kaggle.com/datasets/alxmamaev/flowers-recognition?resource=download)